stacks-network/stacks/FAQs.md

 ### Who should build on Blockstack?

-(coming soon)
+Everyone!
+But more seriously, if you are building an application in JavaScript that requires sign-in and storage you should look at using Blockstack.
+The APIs we provide are not only decentralized (No dependency on Google, Facebook, or other OAuth provider) but easier to use than traditional OAuth.
+Also you no longer have to maintain and secure databases with all your user information.
+That data is stored securely with the people who created it.

 ### How are Blockstack domains different from normal DNS domains?

 Blockstack domains are not registered on the traditional DNS run by an organized called ICANN.
 Instead they're registered on a blockchain in a fully decentralized way.
 This means that Blockstack domains are truly owned by their owners and cannot be taken away.
 All Blockstack domains have public keys by default (public keys are required to own the domains), unlike the traditional DNS where a small fraction of domains get the (optional) public key certificates.

-### What is Blockstack Core and who is working on it?

-(coming soon)

 ### What is a virtual chain?

 Blockstack is designed around a "virtual chain" concept, where nodes only need to reach consensus on the shared "virtual chain" they're interested in.
 Virtual chains do not interact with one another, and a single blockchain can host many virtual chains.
 These virtual chains can live in any blockchain for which there exists a driver, and virtual chain clients only need to execute their virtual chain transactions (i.e. Blockstack only processes Blockstack virtual chain transactions).

+### What is Blockstack Core and who is working on it?

+Blockstack Core is the reference implementation of the Blockstack protocol described in our white paper.
+It consists of a couple of parts:

+- Virtualchain implementation: This is a python library that parses the underlying blockchain (Bitcoin) and builds the state of the Blockstack DNS.
+- Blockstack Core: Uses the Virtualchain to build the DNS state and comes to a consensus on that state in a peer network (Atlas).
+- Blockstack API: Indexes the data stored by Blockstack Core and makes it available in a performant way to applications.

+The project is open-source and anyone can contribute!
+The major contributors are mostly employees of Blockstack PBC.
+You can see the full list of contributors here: https://github.com/blockstack/blockstack-core/graphs/contributors

 ### What's the difference between Onename and Blockstack?

-Onename is the free Blockstack ID registrar run by Blockstack to onboard new users.
+Onename is the free Blockstack ID registrar run by Blockstack.
+It makes it easy to register your name and setup your profile.
+Once the name has been registered in Onename you can transfer it to a wallet you control, or leave it there and use it as you like.

 ### How is Blockstack different from Namecoin?